cmortiz/qupacabras-db/CONTRIBUTING.md

 # Contributing to Qupacabras-DB

-Thank you for contributing to the Qupacabras-DB quantum algorithm benchmark database!
+Thank you for contributing to the Qupacabras-DB quantum experiment benchmark database!

 ## 🚀 Super Quick Start (2 minutes!)